Rachel’s Tomb

 Rachel

-Rachel was Jacob’s first love, but on their wedding night her father, Laban, replaced her with her older sister, Leah.
-Jacob and Rachel waited 7 years to concecrate their marriege, but Rachel failed to concieve.
-She offered her maid, Bilhah, to Jacob, but later, surprisingly, Rachel conceived, and bore Joseph.
-She would conceive again, but died at childbirth, as the family was heading to Bethlehem.
-She was buried on the side of the road, and not in the family’s burial plot, the Tomb of the Patriarchs.
+According to the bible Rachel was Jacob’s first love, but on their wedding night, her father, Laban, replaced her with her older sister, Leah.
+Jacob and Rachel waited seven years to consecrate their marriage, but Rachel failed to conceive.
+She offered her maid, Bilhah, to Jacob, but later, surprisingly, Rachel conceived and bore Joseph.
+She conceived again but died at childbirth as the family commuted to Bethlehem.
+Jacob buried Rachel on the side of the road, which evolved to a pilgrimage destination.

-Although she only bore two of Jacob’s sons, Jeremiah later describes her mourning for all of Israel being exiled:
+Although Rachel only bore two of Jacob’s sons, Jeremiah later describes her mourning for all of Israel being exiled:

 “A voice is heard in Ramah,